JesseMcGilAllen/javaIndividualProject/Journal.md

 I followed Paula's suggestion and added a seperate testing database.
 It was simple enough.
 All I had to do was create the database, copy the Table designs from the other database and then create a test resources directory in my project.
 In that test resources directory I put a copy of the hibernate config xml file with the database url putting to the new database.

 One page I seem to keep visiting is this page on [Adding, Deleting and Moving Lines](https://www.jetbrains.com/idea/help/adding-deleting-and-moving-lines.html).
 So I just think I will add it here so I don't have to search for it each time.

+I decided to create seperate directories for jsps using CRUD terminology.
+When initially implementing the user role for the class exercise I found I had to manually give permission to individual files for each security constraint.
+Paula suggested restructuring the JSPs into directories based on their purpose.
+It seems to have worked out well.

+I have discovered that I cannot edit the url paths for the Tomee instance of my application when I move it.
+I must delete the configuration and create a new one.

+I was working on the expanded site's database design yesterday and noticed that most of the table had the same fields.
+I am curious what the best practice is for an instance like this.
+I was intending on having seperate tables/objects but if there is no difference outside of the table name?